 Your offer letter from the University will have outlined on what basis your University Composition Fee (UCF) has been calculated.
-This will have classified you as either a 'Home/EU' student, or an 'Overseas' student.
+This will include a classification of you as either a 'Home' student or an 'Overseas' student.

 The College collects the UCF on behalf of both the University and College.
-If your UCF is being paid by somebody else (including the University), please confirm this in writing with us if you have not already done so.
-If you are personally liable for the payment of the UCF, please note that failure to pay in due time may result in your not being allowed to continue your studies or receive your degree.
+If your UCF is being paid by somebody else (including the University), you should confirm this in writing with us if you have not already done so.
+If you are personally liable for the payment of the UCF, please note that failure to pay in due time may result in your not being permitted to continue your studies or receive your degree.

-College bills are sent out at the beginning of each term and at the end of your course.
+College bills are sent out at the beginning of each term and at the end of your course, and will include:

 - the University Composition Fee (if you are privately funded you will be invoiced for the entire year's UCF in your first bill)